pypa/pipenv/docs/advanced.rst

 environments with `pip`.
 In these cases, the virtual environment can be created with access to the system `site-packages` directory::

-    `$ pipenv --three --site-packages
+    $ pipenv --three --site-packages

-To ensure that all `pip`-installable components actually are installed into the virtual environment and system pacakges are only used for interfaces that don't participate in Python-level dependency resolution at all, use the `PIP_IGNORE_INSTALLED` setting::
+To ensure that all `pip`-installable components actually are installed into the virtual environment and system packages are only used for interfaces that don't participate in Python-level dependency resolution at all, use the `PIP_IGNORE_INSTALLED` setting::